 Other Useful Ticketing Information

 For assistance with GDS procedures for ticket issue, reissue, refund or void processes, please contact your GDS help desk.
-For all other questions, please contact Delta Sales Support for assistance.
+For all other questions, please contact Global Sales Support or Delta Reservations for assistance.